 To watch an introductory video of how to use Quick Math Facts at your school, click on the image below:

-We're offering a free installation of our networked Quick Math Facts product so that your school can find out without any financial risk!
-Simply install the networked version, write to us and let us know your school would like to use it at no cost.
+We're offering a free installation for home use or of our networked Quick Math Facts product at schools so that your school can find use it at no cost!
+Simply install the home or networked version.

 Teachers frequently use timed or other paper tests to assess math fact knowledge.
 However, paper and pencil tests take up a lot of class time, not to mention teacher time in processing those tests, and can hold back students who complete tests early.